Carl Gustav Rehnskiöld: War in Saxony

 French engraving from 1707 depicting Saxon soldiers surrendering to Rehnskiöld following the battle of Fraustadt.

 Rehnskiöld gave the attack signal at noon on 3 February 1706.
 The battle of Fraustadt began with the two Swedish wings advancing faster than the center, making the Swedish battle line curved, which Schulenburg perceived as a sign of weakness.
 The Swedish wings, however, charged the Saxon flanks and drove off their cavalry.
 The Swedish wings encircled and enclosed the Saxon-Russian center, which soon disintegrated, forcing Schulenburg to retreat.
 Schulenburg himself managed to escape, but large parts of his army were cut down by the Swedish cavalry and the remnants were surrounded and captured.
 After two hours of battle, 7,377 men from Schulenburg's army had been killed and between 7,300 and 7,900 were taken prisoner; among these, about 2,000 were wounded.
 Of Rehnskiöld's troops, 400 were killed and 1,000 were wounded.
 Many of the Saxon prisoners were subsequently employed in the Swedish Army and formed a Bavarian regiment and a French and a Swiss battalion respectively.

 Rehnskiöld's name was later tied to a massacre that was purported to have occurred shortly after the battle.
 According to testimony from a Lieutenant Joachim Matthiæ Lyth and Lieutenant-Colonel Nils Gyllenstierna, Rehnskiöld ordered the massacre of up to 500 Russian prisoners of war.

-His Excellency, General Rehnschiöld immediately formed a circle of dragoons, cavalry and infantry, into which all remaining Russians were gathered, approximately 500 men at large.
-Without any mercy in the circle, they were immediately shot and stabbed to death, they fell on top of each other like slaughtered sheep.
+His Excellency, General Rehnskiöld, immediately had a ring formed by dragoons, cavalry, and infantry, into which all the remaining Russians were forced to gather—about 500 men.
+They were then killed at once, without mercy, inside the ring, shot and stabbed until they collapsed on top of one another like slaughtered sheep.

 — Joachim Matthiæ Lyth, Excerpt from Lyth's diary.

 His order was condemned by Swedish historians such as Eirik Hornborg, Sverker Oredsson, and Peter Englund.
 Other historians such as August Quennerstedt and Gustaf Adlerfelt considered that the massacre did not take place on Rehnskiöld's orders, but rather, might have occurred during the desperate situation in the final stages of the battle.
 Historians Henning Hamilton and Oskar Sjöström questioned even the existence of the massacre.
 Both considered that the other historians had misinterpreted or confused this event with the Swedish cavalry's pursuit of the broken Saxon-Russian infantry, who suffered enormous casualties.
 Likewise, historian Jan von Konow questioned the certainty of Joachim Lyth's testimony.